1952: Soviet Union win double gold in Moscow

 By the time they reached the final, both teams had won their matches against the eventual bronze medallists from Czechoslovakia, as well as Bulgaria, Romania, Hungary, France and India.
 In the final match to determine the first Women’s World Champions, victory was never in doubt for the Soviet team, which included the legendary Aleksandra Chudina.
 The Soviet Union triumphed 3:0 against the Poles.
 This result meant that the Soviet ladies also came through their seven matches without the loss of a single set to crown the volleyball spectacle with double gold for the hosts.

-Read more about previous editions of the FIVB Volleyball World Championships by clicking on the links below.
+Read about the first edition of the FIVB Volleyball World Championships by clicking on the link below.

 1949: Soviet Union win inaugural World Championships

 - Preparations in full swing at PSL Manila